 Cliffs Notes?
 Put the claws away.

 “Since the infection is not on the surface, traditional spot treatment drying lotions won’t do anything other than to just dry out the skin,” she says.
-“Apply a small amount of Renée Rouleau Anti-Cyst Treatment.
+“Apply a small amount of Renée Rouleau Anti-Bump Solution.
 This product penetrates deep into the dermis layer of the skin where the cyst is and works to dissolve and disperse the infection to make it go away fast!”

-Pssst—if your cysts are primarily in the chin and jaw area, try cutting down on dairy and see if it helps (we know, we know, it’s soft-serve season!).
+Pssst—if your cysts are primarily in the chin and jaw area, experiment with cutting out dairy.
+Some people find that it helps.

 “The key here is to leave it alone and don’t touch the skin until the infection has reached the surface,” says Rouleau.
-“Then you can carefully wrap your fingers and gently try to squeeze out the infection.
+“Then you can carefully wrap your fingers [with tissue or the covers in this kit] and gently try to squeeze out the infection.
 Remember the rule: three strikes and you’re out!
 If it doesn’t come out after three tries, leave it alone and try again the next day.”

 Post-squeeze, apply a nighttime spot treatment to help dry out the blemish and heal any remaining infection.